open-contracting/software-development-handbook/docs/services/index.rst

 ---------

 Transifex is used by ODS for multiple clients.
 There should be at most two members with the `Project Maintainer and Team Manager <https://docs.transifex.com/teams/understanding-user-roles>`__ roles from OCP.

+If we reach our collaborator limit, `manage collaborators <https://www.transifex.com/open-contracting-partnership-1/collaborators/>`__, removing those who were last seen more than 9 months ago.